pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * `protocolVersion = String`

-	The driver supports both the V2 and V3 frontend/backend protocols.
-The V3 protocol was introduced in 7.4 and the driver will by default try to connect using the V3 protocol, if that fails it will fall back to the V2 protocol.
-If the protocolVersion property is specified, the driver will try only the specified protocol (which should be either "2" or "3").
+	The driver supports the V3 frontend/backend protocols.
+The V3 protocol was introduced in 7.4 and the driver will by default try to connect using the V3 protocol.
-	Setting protocolVersion to "2" may be used to avoid the failed attempt to use the V3 protocol when connecting to a version 7.3 or earlier server, or to force the driver to use the V2 protocol despite connecting to a 7.4 or greater server.

-* `loglevel = int`
+* `loggerLevel = String`

-	Set the amount of logging information printed to the DriverManager's current value for LogStream or LogWriter.
-It currently supports values of `org.postgresql.Driver.DEBUG` (2) and `org.postgresql.Driver.INFO` (1).
-	`INFO` will log very little information while `DEBUG` will produce significant detail.
-This property is only really useful if you are a developer or are having problems with the driver.
+  Logger level of the driver.
+Allowed values: <code>OFF</code>, <code>DEBUG</code> or <code>TRACE</code>.
+  This enable the <code>java.util.logging.Logger</code> Level of the driver based on the following mapping of levels: DEBUG -&gt; FINE, TRACE -&gt; FINEST.
+This property is intented for debug the driver and not for general SQL query debug.

-* `charSet = String`
+* `loggerFile = String`

-	The character set to use for data sent to the database or received from the database.
-This property is only relevant for server versions less than or equal to 7.2.
-The 7.3 release was the first with multibyte support compiled by default and the driver uses its character set translation facilities instead of trying to do it itself.
+	File name output of the Logger.
+If set, the Logger will use a <code>java.util.logging.FileHandler</code>
+  to write to a specified file.
+If the parameter is not set or the file can’t be created the
+  <code>java.util.logging.ConsoleHandler</code> will be used instead.
+This parameter should be use
+  together with loggerLevel.

 * `allowEncodingChanges = boolean`